I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn). What's up?

-- "Losing at Porn Roulette" And see his recovery report - Our first Psychology Today post on morphing sexual tastes.
+- "Losing at Porn Roulette" And see his recovery report - Our first post on morphing sexual tastes.

-- Are Sexual Tastes Immutable? - PT post explores morphing sexual tastes, and relevant animal research.
+- Are Sexual Tastes Immutable? - Post explores morphing sexual tastes, and relevant animal research.

 - Exposure Therapy for HOCD?
-Porn-related HOCD may call for its own treatment protocol - Our most recent Psychology Today post discussing therapy for HOCD
+Porn-related HOCD may call for its own treatment protocol - Our most recent post discussing therapy for HOCD

 Materials by experts: